SAFCSP-Team/car-decision-tree-project/README.md

 - [ ] Run and test all the below test cases:

 - [ ] Test case 1.

-      System: Do you like comedy movies?
-      User: No
-      System: Do you like action movies?
+      System: Do you have the car budget?
       User: Yes
-      System: Do you like old movies (before 2000)?
+      System: Do you need the car?
       User: Yes
+      System: Can you drive?
+      User: Yes
+      System: Do you have a driving license?
+      User: Yes
       System:
-      We recommend the following movie for you:
-      movie name: The Matrix
-      year: 1999
-      genre: Action
-      Rate: 8.7
+      Buy a car

 - [ ] Test case 2.

-      System: Do you like comedy movies?
-      User: No
-      System: Do you like action movies?
-      User: No
-      System: Do you like animated movies?
+      System: Do you have the car budget?
       User: Yes
-      System: Do you like old movies (before 2000)?
+      System: Do you need the car?
       User: Yes

-      System:
-      We recommend the following movie for you:
-      movie name: The Lion King
-      year: 1994
-      genre: Animated
-      Rate: 8.5

-- [ ] Test case 3.

-      System: Do you like comedy movies?
+      System: Can you drive?
       User: No
-      System: Do you like action movies?
-      User: No
-      System: Do you like animated movies?
-      User: No
-      System: Do you like drama movies?
-      User: Yes
-      System: Do you like old movies (before 2000)?
-      User: No

       System:
-      We recommend the following movie for you:
-      movie name: Oppenheimer
-      year: 2023
-      genre: Drama
-      Rate: 8.3
+      Don't buy a car